DKagan07/pokemon-team-builder/README.md

-This is a personal project that I am using to practice a full-stack web application using Go in the backend, NextJS (pages router) with TS in the frontend, and Docker for local deployment, all built from scratch.
+This is a personal project that I am using to practice a full-stack web application using Go in the backend, NextJS (pages router) with TS in the frontend, and Docker for local deployment, all built from scratch

 This is currently setup such that, while Docker is running, anybody can run `make docker-images` to create the images and `docker compose up` to run all the